ShAuRyA-Noodle/SPYLT-Luminous-Scroll/Readme.md

 <div align="center">

-# 🥛 SPYLT — Awwwards Clone
+# 🥛 SPYLT — Awwwards

 **A pixel-perfect frontend recreation of the Awwwards SOTD winning website for SPYLT — a bold, rebellious lactose-free flavoured milk brand.**